 - Overworking a single section:

 You may be really good at quants or have probably decided that RCs are something of second nature for you.
 Or perhaps the opposite where you decide tackling the difficult section first makes more sense giving you a peaceful time with the other.
 This is a common theory.
 It DOES NOT work in practice.
-Assign time for each section and try to work in this time limit.
+Assign time for each section and try to work within this time limit.
 How you tackle sections will be part of your personal strategy.

 - Not using the “Mark” option correctly :